IRA and Retirement Plan Penalties in header of articles

 You use your IRA distributions to pay for higher-education expenses.

-You use your IRA distributions of up to a $10,000 lifetime limit to purchase, build, or rebuild a home for certain people.
-If these people haven’t had an ownership interest in a main home for at least 2 years, you can use your IRA distribution for:
+You use your IRA distributions of up to a $10,000 lifetime limit to buy, build, or rebuild a home for certain people.
+These people must not have had an ownership interest in a main home for at least two years.
+If this is true, you can use your IRA distribution for any of these people:

 Even if you don't pay a penalty, the taxable portion of the distribution will be taxed as ordinary income.